Day 1: Arrival in Canico

 Day 2: Canico – Camacha – Porto da Cruz (17 miles/25 km + transfer)

-In the morning you will be greeted by your tour representative and the rental bikes will be handed out and fitted.
-Afterwards there is the transfer to Camacha.
+In the morning, there is the transfer to Camacha, where your bikes will be delivered and fitted.
 This village is famous for its basket making.
 This practical souvenir is, of course, offered directly from the producers.
 You will cycle on a lovely high road right towards the East Coast.
 Enjoy the beautiful views on the way to the little fishing village, Porto da Cruz.
 Relax here on the beach made out of volcano sand or visit one of the last working sugar cane mills.

 Overnight in Porto da Cruz